aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/dib/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from DIB(Device Independent Bitmap)" %}}
-Aspose.Imaging allows automate a lot of conversions from DIB to other formats on .NET platform.
+<p align=justify>Aspose.Imaging allows automate a lot of conversions from DIB to other formats on .NET platform.
 A DIB (Device Independent Bitmap) file is a raster image file that is similar in structure to the standard Bitmap files (BMP) but has a different header.
 It can be opened with almost all applications that can open a standard BMP file on Windows as well as macOS.
-DIB are binary files and have a complex file format similar to BMP.
+DIB are binary files and have a complex file format similar to BMP.</p>
 <br/>
 Full list of supported conversions from DIB:
 {{% /blocks/products/pf/feature-page-section %}}